panchomb/ie-exercise-3/modules/sql/managed-instance/README.md

 ### Parameter: `administratorLogin`

 The username used to establish jumpbox VMs.
 - Required: Yes
 - Type: string

 ### Parameter: `administratorLoginPassword`

 The password given to the admin user.
 - Required: Yes
 - Type: securestring

-### Parameter: `name`

-The name of the SQL managed instance.

-- Required: Yes
-- Type: string

-### Parameter: `subnetId`

-The fully qualified resource ID of the subnet on which the SQL managed instance will be placed.

-- Required: Yes
-- Type: string

-### Parameter: `primaryUserAssignedIdentityId`

-The resource ID of a user assigned identity to be used by default.
-Required if "userAssignedIdentities" is not empty.

-- Required: No
-- Type: string
-- Default: `''`

 ### Parameter: `administratorsObj`

 The administrator configuration.
 - Required: No
 - Type: object
 - Default: `{}`